gramener/gramex/gramex/apps/guide/cache/README.md

     :::python
     import gramex.cache
-    data = gramex.cache.open('data.csv', 'csv', encoding='utf-8')
+    data = gramex.cache.open('data.csv', encoding='utf-8')

 This loads `data.csv`  using `pd.read_csv('data.csv', encoding='utf-8')`.
 The
 next time this is called, if `data.csv` in unchanged, the cached results are returned.

+You can also specify that the file is a CSV file by explicitly passing a 2nd parameter as `'csv'`.
+For example:

+    :::python
+    data = gramex.cache.open('data.csv', 'csv', encoding='utf-8')

-The 2nd parameter can be pre-defined string with the following values:
+The 2nd parameter can take the following values:

 - `gramex.cache.open(path, 'text', ...)` loads text files using `io.open`.
 You can use `txt` instead of `text`
 - `gramex.cache.open(path, 'json', ...)` loads JSON files using `json.load`